kyma-project/kyma/docs/kyma/docs/017-details-local-installation.md

 type: Details
 ---

-This document explains process of local installation.
 For better understanding of complex installation process, this guide describes it step by step.

 ## Start local installation